GIP Library icon

 I had to come back for it.
 7 years ago, this book delivered me from my depression.

-- musa matlou (21 days ago)
+- musa matlou (a month ago)

 Exceptional piece.
 Highly recommended!
 I actually downloaded this book Because I had already purchased it and read it in the past and found it to be an exceptional piece and highly recommend to apply it to your daily living And because of that I wanted to share it with others and have done so I am very grateful for this book and for Joyce herself and more importantly for a God who loves us enough to bring you through so that others can help pull you through thank you so much Joyce for your strength

-- faith grady (a month ago)
+- faith grady (2 months ago)

 1